openfaas/docs/docs/tutorials/expanded-timeouts.md

   --set gateway.readTimeout=$HARD_TIMEOUT
 ```

-One installed with these settings, you can invoke functions for up to `5m` synchronously and asynchronously.
+Once installed with these settings, you can invoke functions for up to `5m` synchronously and asynchronously.

 If using Helm or Argo CD, then add the following to your values.yaml file instead: